cfengtui/Case_study/README.md

 ## Introduction

 This data set consists consumer mortages and delinquencies.
-The objective of this case study is to estimate the chance that a consumer will be delinquent on his mortgage on his mortgage repayments in the next month.
+The objective of this case study is to estimate the chance that a consumer will be delinquent on his mortgage repayments in the next month.

 ## Data